ks7714aksnbs/YTDownloader/README.md

 4. An interactive and fully functional GUI
 5. A better multi-platform support.

-Please note, I'm a student and my code might not be the best in terms of efficiency, therefore any critiques and contribution to the program through better code and functionality implementations to better ideas are much appreciated :)
+Please note, I'm a student and my code might not be the best in terms of efficiency, therefore any critiques and contribution to the program's code and functionality are much appreciated :)

 Thank you for using the program :)